What is the WDRP?

 – Wharton Doctoral Programs Vice Dean and Director, Professor Nancy Zhang

 There are no restrictions on choice of topics, and mentors will be assigned based on mutual interests of the undergraduate students (mentee) and the graduate students (mentor).

 At the beginning of the semester, the mentor will work with the mentee in setting the scope of learning.
 The mentor selects reading material and drafts a reading plan, taking into consideration the current research in the field as well as the mentee’s interests, background, and preparation for study.
 The mentee is expected to work independently for about 4 hours a week to complete and digest the assigned reading.
 The mentor will meet with the mentee once per week, for about an hour, to provide feedback and clarify concepts.

 At the end of the semester, there will be a symposium where the mentee will give a presentation to show what they have learned.
 The symposium will be open to all participants in WDRP as well as invited guests of the mentees.

 Undergraduate participants will be registered for a pass/fail half-credit independent study course from their mentor’s department, so that their achievement in WDRP can be reflected on their transcript.

-The application for the inaugural class of WDRP, to start in Fall 2021, opens in Summer 2021.
 We seek students who are in good standing who have completed basic coursework in their area of interest.
-The ideal candidate is a junior or a sophomore in advanced standing, with curiosity and desire for independent learning.
-Please complete the interest form below to stay in touch with the WDRP.
+The ideal candidate is a junior or a sophomore in advanced standing, with curiosity and a desire for independent learning.

-We particularly encourage applications from students from are underrepresented in doctoral programs in business research – women, first-generation college students, and students who identify as underrepresented minorities.
+We particularly encourage applications from students who are underrepresented in doctoral programs in business research – women, first-generation college students, and students who identify as underrepresented minorities.